Leave only footprints, take only photographs

 I like walking, both physically and in my imagination.
 And I walk a lot around historic Phoenix.
 And it's wonderful for me, and it's puzzling for a lot of people.
 They ask me if I'm looking for something?
 Am I filling a room somewhere with a collection?
 Am I writing a book?
 And when I said "no, I'm just walking", I have a feeling that people think I'm kind'a crazy.

 I have a digital collection of old photos of Phoenix.
 Yes, it's digital, and that means that I have thousands of images that don't take up any space except on my computer.
-I post them on a Google+ page, and sometimes I talk about them.
+I post them on the internet, and sometimes I talk about them.
 But they're as incidental as taking a photo while you're out hiking.
 And sometimes it's the reverse - a photo will inspire me to walk somewhere that I had never even heard of before, like Melinda's Alley, which I visit often.